sudhanshu260/sudhanshu260/README.md

 # 💫 About Me:
 Yo guys 👋 Sudhanshu this side 😄
-I’m from Dehradun, currently doing my MCA at Graphic Era Hill University 🎓 By day, I’m an Associate Software Engineer at Indorse Technologies Pvt.
+I’m from Dehradun, currently doing my MCA at Graphic Era Hill University 🎓 By day, I’m an Software Engineer Intern at Indorse Technologies Pvt.
 Ltd. 💻 Just out here learning, building, and leveling up 🚀